-This seminar is open to the public and offers 6.5 continuing education hours to professional engineers and architects in Virginia.
+This seminar is open to the public and offers 6.5 continuing education hours to professional engineers and architects (HSW) in most states.
 Educators and courses are not subject to preapproval in Virginia.

 This seminar offers a non-credit continuing education opportunity to construction contractors; it has not been approved by any state contractor licensing entity for continuing education purposes.